EconomyLens.com

 Under Monday's deal, the United States agreed to lower its tariffs on Chinese goods to 30 percent while China will reduce its own to 10 percent -- down by over 100 percentage points. ©AFP

-Beijing (AFP) – The United States and China slashed sweeping tariffs on each other’s goods for 90 days on Wednesday, after a temporary ceasefire in a brutal trade war that roiled global markets and international supply chains.
+Beijing (AFP) – The United States and China slashed sweeping tariffs on each others’ goods for 90 days on Wednesday, marking a temporary de-escalation in a brutal trade war that roiled global markets and international supply chains.
 Washington and Beijing agreed to drastically lower sky-high tariffs in a deal that emerged from pivotal talks at the weekend in Geneva.

 Related

-Trump had upended international commerce with his sweeping tariffs across economies, with China hit hardest.
-Unwilling to budge, Beijing had responded with retaliatory levies that brought tariffs on both sides well over 100 percent.
+Trump had upended international commerce with his sweeping tariffs across economies, and China has been especially hard hit.
+Unwilling to budge, Beijing responded with retaliatory levies that brought new tariffs on both sides well over 100 percent.
 After billions were wiped off equities and with businesses ailing, negotiations finally got underway at the weekend in Geneva between the world’s trade superpowers to find a way out of the impasse.

 © 2024 AFP